Norhaven/FluentBoilerplate/README.md

 All official release information / released builds is located at https://www.nuget.org/packages/FluentBoilerplate/.

-**This is still an alpha-quality work in progress.
-This means that things can and will break.**
+**This is a beta-quality work in progress.
+This means that things could break or behave in unexpected ways**

-That said, you're more than welcome to report any bugs you may find, contribute, etc., keeping in mind that the codebase may be changing fairly quickly.
+That said, you're more than welcome to report any bugs you may find, contribute, etc.

 Enjoy!